nishaabadar/Personal-Website/README.md

 - Alt text for every image that is used throughout the website

 ### Dependencies
-The website uses Replit to function.
 The coding languages that were used included JavaScript, CSS, and HTML.

-### Running the Application
-To run the website, import the files into "replit" and run the program in webview.